ess-dive-community/essdive-sample-id-metadata/terms/material.md

-snow                                           |NA                     |[Snow is an environmental material which is primarily composed of flakes of crystalline water ice.](http://purl.obolibrary.org/obo/ENVO_01000406) ice                                            |Ice                    |[An ice is an environmental material which is either frozen or which is maintained in a solid state by gravitational forces or pressure.](http://purl.obolibrary.org/obo/ENVO_01001125) permafrost                                     |NA                     |[Soil or rock and included ice or organic material at or below the freezing point of water (0 degrees Celsius or 32 degrees Fahrenheit) for two or more years.](http://purl.obolibrary.org/obo/ENVO_00000134) liquid environmental material: liquid water.   |Liquid>aqueous         |[An environmental material primarily composed of dihydrogen oxide in its liquid form.](http://purl.obolibrary.org/obo/ENVO_00002006) surface water|NA          |[Water that is found on the surface of an astronomical object.](http://purl.obolibrary.org/obo/ENVO_00002042) groundwater|NA|[Underground water which is located in pore spaces found in rock or unconsolidated deposits such as soil, clay, or gravel.](http://purl.obolibrary.org/obo/ENVO_01001004) organic material                               |NA                     |[Environmental material derived from living organisms and composed primarily of one or more biomacromolecules.](http://purl.obolibrary.org/obo/ENVO_01000155)
+snow                                           |NA                     |[Snow is an environmental material which is primarily composed of flakes of crystalline water ice.](http://purl.obolibrary.org/obo/ENVO_01000406) ice                                            |Ice                    |[An ice is an environmental material which is either frozen or which is maintained in a solid state by gravitational forces or pressure.](http://purl.obolibrary.org/obo/ENVO_01001125) permafrost                                     |NA                     |[Soil or rock and included ice or organic material at or below the freezing point of water (0 degrees Celsius or 32 degrees Fahrenheit) for two or more years.](http://purl.obolibrary.org/obo/ENVO_00000134) liquid water   |Liquid>aqueous         |[An environmental material primarily composed of dihydrogen oxide in its liquid form.](http://purl.obolibrary.org/obo/ENVO_00002006) surface water|NA          |[Water that is found on the surface of an astronomical object.](http://purl.obolibrary.org/obo/ENVO_00002042) groundwater|NA|[Underground water which is located in pore spaces found in rock or unconsolidated deposits such as soil, clay, or gravel.](http://purl.obolibrary.org/obo/ENVO_01001004) organic material                               |NA                     |[Environmental material derived from living organisms and composed primarily of one or more biomacromolecules.](http://purl.obolibrary.org/obo/ENVO_01000155)